Heidie Joo Burwell, Principal.

 Nathan Stern, Project Manager.

 Nathan joined Alembic in 2010.
-He provides project management assistance for housing projects in New York.
-Previously he worked as an assistant at Rockwell Group, a large international architectural firm.
+He provides project management services for the firm’s affordable housing projects in New York City from predevelopment through the lease-up process.
+His projects include the D’Addario Residence, completed in early 2013.
+Nathan’s areas of experience in project management include project financing and financial analysis, as well as construction transaction closings.
+He has also provided portfolio management assistance on behalf of our nonprofit partners.
+Before arriving at Alembic, he worked as an assistant in the accounting department at Rockwell Group, a large international architectural firm.
 Nathan has a Bachelor of Arts in History from Vassar College.

 Benjamin Warnke, Principal.